Ball (video game): Reception

 Ball received generally mixed reception from contemporary critics.
 An article by Nintendo Life called it basic in comparison to later Game & Watch games, referring to the gameplay as "unsophisticated" and the LCD characters as "crude".
 He also noted the similarity between Ball and the later Game & Watch game Mario the Juggler.
 Fellow Nintendo Life writer Jon Wahlgren was highly critical of the DSiWare release of Ball, finding the gameplay and concept uninteresting.
 He felt that the only value was for people interested in it from a historical point of view.
 IGN writer Lucas M. Thomas was also critical of this release, saying that while the game may be the "most nostalgic" Game & Watch game, it was not worth the price it was being sold for on the DSi Shop due to how simple it is.
 MTV writer Jason Cipriano felt it got boring quickly, but appreciated the opportunity to experience the original Game & Watch game to see how the series progressed.
 On the other hand, an author for Digitally Downloaded felt that, despite the simplicity, they loved it due to representing Nintendo's creativity.
+In 2021, ITMedia conducted a survey on the most popular Game & Watch titles, where readers voted it among their favorite titles.

 In a review of the Super Mario Bros. version, Gizmodo writer Andrew Liszewski felt that the unit had "nostalgic charm", but it quickly wore off, stating he would likely never play it again.
 He also felt that the unit itself was overpriced, citing how one of the games - Ball - was particularly basic.
 Den of Geek writer Aaron Potter agreed that it was simple, but still found it fun to play, if only for a short time.
 He appreciated how, despite changing the character to Mario, it still felt authentic.